Chicken Feet Adobo

 Instructions

-• Simmer the Adobo: Add fried chicken feet, soy sauce, water, whole peppercorns, sugar, and potatoes.
+• Simmer the adobo.
+Add fried chicken feet, soy sauce, water, whole peppercorns, sugar, and potatoes.
 Bring to a boil, then lower heat and simmer for 20–30 minutes until chicken feet and potatoes are tender.
 Add water if needed.

-• Add Vinegar: Pour in vinegar but do not stir.
+• Add vinegar.
+Pour in vinegar but do not stir.
 Let it cook for 5 minutes uncovered to mellow the sharpness.

-• Final Touches: Stir everything together.
+• Final touches.
+Stir everything together.
 Add oyster sauce, long green chilies, and red chili.
 Season with salt and pepper.
 Simmer 2–3 more minutes until the flavors combine.

-• Serve & Enjoy: Transfer to a plate and serve hot with steamed rice or as pulutan.
+• Serve & enjoy.
+Transfer to a plate and serve hot with steamed rice or as pulutan.

 Keyword Adobong Adidas, Chicken Feet Adobo

-Notes & Tips
+Additional Notes & Tips

 • Frying the chicken feet until light brown adds a nice texture and flavor to the dish.
 Don’t skip this step as it enhances the overall taste.